lingxusb/EcoVAE/readme.md

 ## Species interactions
 After training, you can apply the model to study the species interactions using the `interaction.py` script.
 This script loads a trained model and applies it to new data.
 Please note that the new data should have the same number of species/genera as the training data.

 - the trained model is provided in ```./model/model_all_regions.pth```.
-The input and output dimension of the model is 13,125.
+The input and output dimension of the model is 13,125 (plant distribution model at the genus level).
-- the example dataset for studying the species interactions is stored in ```./data/interpolation_input.npy```, which contains teh observation data from 561 grids and with a shape of (561, 13125).
+- the example dataset for studying the species interactions is stored in ```./data/interpolation_input.npy```, which contains the observation data from 561 grids and with a shape of (561, 13125).
-- the genus list is provided in ```./data/interaction/genus_list.npy```, which stores the names for 13,125 genera.
+- the genus list is provided in ```./data/interaction/genus_list.npy```, which stores the names for 13,125 plant genera.

 To run the script with default settings: